andyrobinson/ard-nav/README.md

 ## Build and test

 * Libraries should be built using Make in the library folder.
-* Arduino applications should also be built using Make
+* Arduino applications should also be built using Make (currently Windows only)
   1. Make compile just does compile
   2. Make upload does compile and upload to the Arduino